Great Wall 0520CH

-The Great Wall 0520CH was the first personal computer developed in China.
+The Great Wall 0520CH (长城电脑之0520 (Chángchéng diànnǎo zhī 0520)) was the first personal computer developed in China.
 It was created in 1985 by the State Computer Industrial Administration with Greatwall.

-The primary engineering achievement of the 0520CH was the software and hardware necessary to process the large number of Chinese characters, which required a significant amount of memory just for character bitmaps, a challenge for computers with low memory capacity at the time.
+Officially launched in June 1985, the primary engineering achievement of the 0520CH was the software and hardware necessary to process the large number of Chinese characters, which required a significant amount of memory just for character bitmaps, a challenge for computers with low memory capacity at the time.